-Rood & Riddle Equine Hospital’s veterinary internship program was established in 1986.
+Rood & Riddle Equine Hospital (RREH) veterinary internship program was established in 1986.
 The practice currently offers 8 hospital and 5 ambulatory internships.
-In addition, Rood & Riddle Equine Hospital in Saratoga offers 2 hospital internships.
-These internships are intended to provide each intern with the foundation to pursue a residency program or enter private practice.
+In addition, RREH in Saratoga offers 3 hospital internship positions and RREH in Wellington offers 2 hospital internship positions.
+The internship positions are intended to provide each intern with the foundation to then enter private practive or pursue a residency program in many different specialties.

 The hospital interns rotate through the surgery, medicine, and anesthesia services.
 Primary responsibilities will include diagnostics and care of hospital patients, emergency duty, anesthesia, imaging, assisting with lameness exams, and assisting with surgery and medicine procedures.

 The ambulatory interns work primarily with the more senior ambulatory practitioners, but also with the other ambulatory practitioners.
 The interns will assist and observe routine reproductive work, neonatal and foal evaluations, basic lameness exams, radiology, purchase exams and sales work.
 They will also rotate on emergency duty.
 Ambulatory interns are encouraged to follow their referral cases to the hospital for workups.

 Since the internship program commenced, 279 veterinarians have completed the program, as of this update (March 2017).
 Our interns are a diverse group having come from every veterinary school in the United States, 5 veterinary schools in Canada and the Caribbean, and from 13 other foreign veterinary schools.
 They have contributed to equine veterinary medicine by filling positions in private practice, universities, industry, and the military.
 Many interns have pursued residency training and become board certified specialists.